 There's no need for costly in-house call center systems with multi-line phone systems, and enterprise IT infrastructure.
 A decentralized team working from home on smart devices and/or laptops can get the job done.
 Help remote team members quickly set up their devices just right using centrally managed default device configurations.

 We know how important it is to collect data that can help you understand how phone interviews went.
 This is an important aspect of monitoring data collection, contributing to high-quality data.
-Using the SurveyCTO Collect early release, you will be able to collect sensor data, audio and text audits, as well as record phone call logs.
+Using SurveyCTO Collect for Android, you will be able to collect sensor data, audio and text audits, as well as record phone call logs.

 As with any data collection, it is helpful to track key indicators in real time.
 In the case of CATI, you might need to track indicators related to phone surveys (e.g. call attempts and status, respondents’ availability), but also indicators related to enumerators performance.
 Apart from our built-in Data Explorer, you can easily publish data to Google Sheets, Power BI or other data visualization tools for more flexibility on creating custom dashboards.